-3. Free product or a sheen of petroleum products is detected in a monitoring well or in the tank or tank

-4. Any of the groundwater CTLs specified in Chapter 62-777, F.A.C., has been exceeded.
+- 3. Free product or a sheen of petroleum products is detected in a monitoring well or in the tank or tank system components excavation area; or - 4.
+Any of the groundwater CTLs specified in Chapter 62-777, F.A.C., has been exceeded.